nicholaslimzixian/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

 * 2a.
 The person is already a favorite.
   * 2a1.
-CampusBook shows “This person is already marked as favorite.”
+CampusBook shows a message to show the person is already marked as favourite
     Use case ends.

 ---